 This page offers information on environmental crimes and related arrests prosecuted by particular countries.
 However many poaching incidents do not lead to arrests and there are several countries with lax penalties for illegally hunted protected wildlife species.
 As of 2015 at least 40 member countries of the Convention on International Trade in Endangered Species (CITES) had a maximum penalty of only a cash fine, while only 34 countries reported having a maximum penalty of jail time of more than four years (page 26).
 Only 56 countries had a maximum penalty of four or fewer years and 51 countries went unreported (page 26).
 Failure to impose stiff penalties for detrimental wildlife crimes may fail to discourage many honest people from becoming wildlife or fish poachers and may also be supporting existing corruption and bribery of law enforcement and judges overseeing these cases.
 Even with these maximum penalties some judges are routinely giving lighter sentences (page 11) and in numerous cases known poachers are regularly set free and their firearms immediately returned with the help of bribes or “fees” paid to court or prison officials.

-For a comprehensive list of news articles and media reports published by wildlife trade monitoring network TRAFFIC please see their respective lists.
+For a comprehensive list of news articles and media reports published by wildlife trade monitoring network TRAFFIC please see their respective lists as well as publications by EIA.
 For in-depth journalism on the topic of wildlife traffickers and other environmental criminals please visit the Oxpeckers.org website.
+Africa-based EAGLE Network provides front-line reports on their operations and arrests.
 Also see our list of current and historical Environmental Crime Operations ►

 The Kenya Wildlife Service (KWS), established in 1990, routinely publishes data on arrests made by their growing ranks.
 They operate in many of the national parks and national reserves throughout Kenya and help to coordinate cross-border information sharing and operations with Tanzanian wildlife agencies as well as other anti-poaching groups.
 In 2013 the efforts of KWS yielded 1,549 total arrests and prosecutions for environmental crimes and a recovery of 10,106 kilograms (22,280 pounds) of bushmeat and 23,145 kg (51,025 pounds) of ivory (KWS Annual Report 2013, pages 15-16).